 I previously discussed the benefits of liver in more depth here.

 I personally don’t like the taste of liver and bone broth can be inconvenient to make all the time, so I often supplement with these grass-fed beef liver capsules and drink this high-quality pre-made bone broth.
-[I recently contacted Kettle and Fire, the developers of the bone broth, and you can get two free cartons of organic chicken bone broth by going here.]
+[I recently contacted Kettle and Fire, the developers of the bone broth, and you can get two free cartons with your first order by going here.]

 But if you’re actually interested in learning about how to cook and incorporate more whole animal proteins into your diet, I recommend checking out the book “Odd Bits: How to Cook the Rest of the Animal” by Jennifer McLagan.